 People bring a human factor to company regulations and standards.
 We forget tasks while creating to-do lists and waste time by fixing the crappy consequences.
 At Mad Devs, our goal was to bring Jira automation with the right intention to help project manager teams discover problems ahead of time and empower them with the right software.

-The first-class standards are a core of Mad Devs reputation.
 So we rolled our sleeves and stepped on a journey to fight two main problems that started the mechanism of Jira automation aka Mad Flow:

 1) Human factors interfering with standards and regulations, which led to omitting important tasks and causing problems.